FL2744/FL2744/README.md

 ### Selected projects

 **[Encyclopedia of Artificial Intelligence](https://github.com/FL2744/Encyclopedia-of-Artificial-Intelligence)**
-A 309-entry reference guide to AI foundations, applications, history, and society
+A reference guide to the ideas, methods, people, and institutions shaping artificial intelligence.

 **[L1001](https://github.com/FL2744/L1001)**
 L1001: An open-source framework for long-form translation with LLMs